Mook-as/stackato-doc/user/reference/client-ref.rst

     --group

 	    The once-off group to use for the current operation.
-	    This is a stackato V1 option.
+	    This is a Stackato 2 option.

-.. _command-limits:
+.. _command-stackato limits:

-  limits  *<group>*
+  stackato limits  *<group>*
     Show and/or modify the limits applying to applications in the named group.
+This is a Stackato 2 specific command.

     .. raw:: html